stafiprotocol/developer/docs/developethlsd/deploy.md

 Several Procedures required before using Custom LSD Token:
 1. Implement your own LST logic which comply with [Stack's standards](TBD: definition of LSD Token Standards).
 2. Deploy your contract
-3. Request StaFi Stack Team for whitelisting your token for security reason
+3. Request 61Lab for whitelisting your token for security reason

 ## Parameter Tips